Fedor Frešo

 Fedor Frešo (6 January 1947 – 26 June 2018) was a Slovak rock and jazz bassist and singer.
 He was the son of composer and Slovak National Theatre conductor Tibor Frešo.
-His mother was director and editor at the Czechoslovakian radio in Bratislava.
+His mother was director and editor at the Czechoslovak radio in Bratislava.

 Frešo studied double bass and bass guitar at a music conservatory.
 After finishing his studies, he became a radio producer and musical director.
 Up to 1989, he worked for Slovenský rozhlas.

-Throughout his career, he played in several popular groups, including Soulmen, Prúdy, Collegium Musicum, Fermata, T+R Band (with Peter Lipa), Traditional Club (with Ján Lehotský), and the Czechoslovak group Blue Effect.
+Throughout his career, he played in several popular groups, including the Soulmen, Prúdy, Collegium Musicum, Fermata, T+R Band (with Peter Lipa), Traditional Club (with Ján Lehotský), and the Czechoslovak group Blue Effect.

-In 2011, Frešo published the book Sideman, where he recounted his career, from his beginnings with Soulmen to his latest concert with Marián Varga as a member of Collegium Musicum.
+In 2011, Frešo published the book Sideman, where he recounted his career, from his beginnings with the Soulmen to his latest concert with Marián Varga as a member of Collegium Musicum.

 He died on 26 June 2018.